Jan 27 10

 A: Tough love means firm boundaries.
 Without firm boundaries, addiction runs rampant.
 Tough love alone won't produce sobriety though.
 Tough love must be coupled with understanding, acceptance, encouragement and faith that the addict can regain control; all of these without the firm boundaries would be less than sufficient.
 Remember: addicts are addicted to lying as well as substances.
 Tough love demands honesty.
 That's why it's an essential part of recovery.
 What is tough may not, necessarily, be harsh.
 There's got to be "love'" in the toughness.

 If one parent agrees to a tough love strategy and another doesn't it sometimes means that the parent who is unwilling to engage in the strategy is in denial about how brutal addiction can be to a teen's body and soul.
 The tough love stands to protect the teen from the addiction.
-The recovery strategy must be
+The recovery strategy must be tough enough to withstand the addiction's ruthlessness.

 Sometimes refusal to sign on to a tough love strategy results from a parent being in denial about whether their child is addicted.
 Admittedly, this is an excruciating realization. too painful for some.